How to cool my home naturally without air conditioning – Part 1

 Well for most people it’s a matter of waiting for the overworked air conditioner to slowly cool your home down, but there is another option.

-There are a number of companies that produce natural home cooling systems that are based around large fans and vents.
+There are a number of companies that produce natural home cooling systems that are based on large fans and vents.
 These fans are designed to suck rather than blow.

 These systems claim to be able to naturally cool a home without the need for air conditioning on even the hottest, most still days where there is no breeze in sight.
 I personally think that might be a tad extreme and that on the very worst of days you might still need to switch on the air conditioner, but I’m sure these systems do a great job on most days and particularly at night.